 In addition, many medical conditions impair erections, accelerate age-related sexual changes, and contribute to ED: obesity, diabetes, heart disease, high cholesterol, high blood pressure, and lack of regular exercise.

-True ED involves inability to raise an erection despite extended, vigorous masturbation.
-If older men can still get hard solo, they don't have ED.
-They have normal (annoying, perhpas infuriating) erection changes.
-“Here’s my advice to older men with balky erections,” says Palo Alto, California, sex therapist Marty Klein, Ph.D, “Relax, breathe deeply, ask for the kind of touch that excites you, and instead of mourning what you’ve lost, focus on the pleasure you can still enjoy.”
+True ED involves the inability to raise an erection despite extended, vigorous masturbation.
+If older men can still get an erection solo, they don't have ED.
+They have normal (annoying, perhaps infuriating) erection changes.
+“Here’s my advice to older men with balky erections,” says Palo Alto, California, sex therapist Marty Klein, Ph.D., “Relax, breathe deeply, ask for the kind of touch that excites you, and instead of mourning what you’ve lost, focus on the pleasure you can still enjoy.”

 Even true ED need not limit sexual pleasure, says retired Maryland anesthesiologist Ken Haslam, M.D., who teaches workshops on sex and aging, “Men don’t need erections to have orgasms.
-I’m 76, and I’ve had wonderful orgasms without erections from hand jobs and oral sex.”
+I’m 76, and I’ve had wonderful orgasms without erections.”

 2. Premature ejaculation (PE) may return.

 PE is usually considered a young man’s problem, the result of over-excitement in young bucks starting to rut.
 But the landmark University of Chicago “Sex in America” study shows that many men—about one-third—report it throughout the lifespan, meaning that PE is men’s most common, most persistent sex problem.
 A recent scientifically rigorous survey shows that PE affects 31 percent of men in their fifties, 30 percent in their early sixties, 28 percent from 65 to 70, and 22 percent from 75 to 85.